Living near flying-foxes

-Living next door to 100,000 animals of any sort can take some getting used to when they are active and noisy at night, prone to smell, and eat the fruit from your trees.
+Living next door to 100,000 animals of any sort can be difficult when they are active and noisy at night, prone to smell, and eat the fruit from your trees.

 Many thousands of people are neighbours with flying-fox roosts, particularly those of the black and grey-headed flying-foxes.
 The enormous roosts of little red flying-foxes may create problems for people but these are generally short-lived as they move on in search of new sources of nectar and fruit every one to two months.